Family-friendly hiking spots in NH

-To keep kids motivated on the hike, find a trail that offers interesting features.
+To keep kids motivated on the hike, find trails that offer interesting features.
 Hikes to waterfalls, fire towers, unusual rock formations, and shallow brooks that require stepping on a few rocks to cross are always a hit.
 And as always, safety first!
 Wear sturdy hiking shoes; bring along a first aid kit, bug spray and sunscreen; dress in layers; expect sudden changes in weather and pack snacks and plenty of water.

 Check out these 11 trails for “peak experiences” when hiking with kids.

 As one of only a few isolated peaks in the region between Keene and Nashua, and the tallest, its name in the Abenaki language translates loosely to mean “mountain that stands alone.”
 But you won’t be alone when heading up the mountain: approximately 125,000 people hike Monadnock every year, drawn to the summit’s eye-popping views that reach all the way to Boston on a clear day.
 Multiple trails leaving from Monadnock State Park at the mountain’s base will bring you to the summit.
 Best for ages 8 and older, and kids who already like to hike.